Preocts/python-src-template/README.md

 ### First time setup

-Used as a template repo, the `module_setup.sh` can be executed in a newly cloned workingdirectory (or a fresh directory).
-It will create a venv, initial directory structures, git init, and install requiremenets from `requirements-dev.in`.
+Used as a template repo, the `module_setup.sh` can be executed in a newly cloned working directory (or a fresh directory).
+It will create a venv, initial directory structures, git init, and install requirements from `requirements-dev.in`.

 ```bash
 ./module_setup.sh [MODULENAME]